How to play Joe Satriani’s “Tears In The Rain”

 - fretting hand strength and flexibility.

-The song is in 6/8.
+The song is in 6/8 time signature.
 It’s in the key of A minor.
-The fingerpicking pattern, order in which to pick the strings, and rhythmic placement of the notes is consistently the same throught almost the whole piece: Thumb plays the bass note followed by index, middle, ring, middle, index.
+The fingerpicking pattern, order in which to pick the strings, and rhythmic placement of the notes are consistently the same throughout almost the whole piece: Thumb plays the bass note followed by index, middle, ring, middle, index.
 There are only 5 bars towards the end of the song where the rhythm changes a bit, but we won’t get to that because we’re only covering the first half of the song here.

 Here it is:

-On a different, I learned in past week that there is a Frank Zappa documentary coming up.
+On a different, I learned last week that there is a Frank Zappa documentary coming up.

 I am dying to see this.
 Here’s the trailer.